Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (Get), the resource (on-call schedule), and the retrieval method (by ID) with an indication of what is included (layers and team information).
-This distinguishes it from sibling tools like 'get-team-oncall' which likely retrieves by team rather than by schedule ID.
+The description clearly states the action (Get), the resource (on-call schedule by ID), and the included details (layers and team information).
+It differentiates from sibling tools like get-team-oncall which gets on-call for a team rather than by schedule ID.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.